Gecko05/SSD1351-Driver-Library/README.md

 Driver library for the SSD1351 128x128 RGB OLED Display intended for generic use under C in any microcontroller.
 Unit testing is implemented with Ceedling.

+*Remember to configure the ssd1351.h file GPIO, SPI definitions according to your own hardware*

 [Check the blog entry](https://gecko05.github.io/2019/06/23/rgb-library.html)

 Added support for: